-1. "Covered entity" means a nonprofit hospital or medical service organization, insurer, health coverage plan or health maintenance organization; a health program administered by the state in the capacity of provider of health coverage; or an employer, labor union, or other entity organized in the state that provides health coverage to covered individuals who are employed or reside in the state.
-This term does not include a health plan that provides coverage only for accidental injury, specified disease, hospital indemnity, disability income, or other limited benefit health insurance policies and contracts that do not include prescription drug coverage;
+- 1. "Covered entity" means a nonprofit hospital or medical service organization, insurer, health coverage plan or health maintenance organization; a health program administered by the state in the capacity of provider of health coverage; or an employer, labor union, or other entity organized in the state that provides health coverage to covered individuals who are employed or reside in the state.
+This term does not include a health plan that provides coverage only for accidental injury, specified disease, hospital indemnity, disability income, or other limited benefit health insurance policies and contracts that do not include prescription drug coverage; - 2.
+"Covered individual" means a member, participant, enrollee, contract holder or policy holder or beneficiary of a covered entity who is provided health coverage by the covered entity.
+A covered individual includes any dependent or other person provided health coverage through a policy, contract or plan for a covered individual;

-- 2. "Covered individual" means a member, participant, enrollee, contract holder or policy holder or beneficiary of a covered entity who is provided health coverage by the covered entity.
-A covered individual includes any dependent or other person provided health coverage through a policy, contract or plan for a covered individual; - 3.
-"Department" means the Oklahoma Insurance Department; - 4.
-"Maximum allowable cost" or "MAC" means the list of drug products delineating the maximum per-unit reimbursement for multiple-source prescription drugs, medical product or device; - 5.
-"Multisource drug product reimbursement" (reimbursement) means the total amount paid to a pharmacy inclusive of any reduction in payment to the pharmacy, excluding prescription dispense fees;
+3. "Department" means the Oklahoma Insurance Department;

+4. "Maximum allowable cost" or "MAC" means the list of drug products delineating the maximum per-unit reimbursement for multiple-source prescription drugs, medical product or device;
-6. "Pharmacy benefits management" means a service provided to covered entities to facilitate the provision of prescription drug benefits to covered individuals within the state, including negotiating pricing and other terms with drug manufacturers and providers.
-Pharmacy benefits management may include any or all of the following services:

-- a. claims processing, performance of drug utilization

-review, processing of drug prior authorization

-requests, retail network management and payment of

-claims to pharmacies for prescription drugs dispensed
+- 5. "Multisource drug product reimbursement" (reimbursement) means the total amount paid to a pharmacy inclusive of any reduction in payment to the pharmacy, excluding prescription dispense fees; - 6.
+"Pharmacy benefits management" means a service provided to covered entities to facilitate the provision of prescription drug benefits to covered individuals within the state, including negotiating pricing and other terms with drug manufacturers and providers.
+Pharmacy benefits management may include any or all of the following services: - a. claims processing, performance of drug utilization review, processing of drug prior authorization requests, retail network management and payment of claims to pharmacies for prescription drugs dispensed to covered individuals, - clinical formulary development and management services, - c. rebate contracting and administration, - d. certain patient compliance, therapeutic intervention and generic substitution programs, $\frac{\partial \mathbf{r}}{\partial t}$ e. disease management programs, f. adjudication of appeals and grievances related to the prescription drug benefit, or g. controlling the cost of prescription drugs;

-to covered individuals, - clinical formulary development and management services, - c. rebate contracting and administration, - d. certain patient compliance, therapeutic intervention and generic substitution programs, $\frac{\partial \mathbf{r}}{\partial \mathbf{r}}$ - e. disease management programs, - f. adjudication of appeals and grievances related to the prescription drug benefit, and/or - g. controlling the cost of prescription drugs; - 7.
-"Pharmacy benefits manager" or "PBM" means a person, business or other entity that, either directly or through an intermediary, performs pharmacy benefits management.
-The term includes a person or entity acting for a PBM in a contractual or employment relationship in the performance of pharmacy benefits management for a managed care company, nonprofit hospital, medical service organization, insurance company, third-party payor, or a health program administered by an agency of this state;

-- 8. "Plan sponsor" means the employers, insurance companies, unions and health maintenance organizations or any other entity responsible for establishing, maintaining, or administering a health benefit plan on behalf of covered individuals; and - 9.
+- 7. "Pharmacy benefits manager" or "PBM" means a person, business or other entity that, either directly or through an intermediary, performs pharmacy benefits management.
+The term includes a person or entity acting for a PBM in a contractual or employment relationship in the performance of pharmacy benefits management for a managed care company, nonprofit hospital, medical service organization, insurance company, third-party payor, or a health program administered by an agency of this state.
+PBM does not include a Pharmacy Services Administrative Organization; - 8.
+"Plan sponsor" means the employers, insurance companies, unions and health maintenance organizations or any other entity responsible for establishing, maintaining, or administering a health benefit plan on behalf of covered individuals; and - 9.
 "Provider" means a pharmacy licensed by the State Board of Pharmacy, or an agent or representative of a pharmacy, including, but not limited to, the pharmacy's contracting agent, which dispenses prescription drugs or devices to covered individuals. - SECTION 3.
 AMENDATORY 59 O.S.
 2021, Section 358, is amended to read as follows: - Section 358.
-A. In order to provide pharmacy benefits management or any of the services included under the definition of pharmacy benefits management in this state, a pharmacy benefits manager or any entity acting as one in a contractual or employment relationship for a covered entity shall first obtain a license from the Oklahoma Insurance Department, and the Department may charge a fee for such licensure. - B. The Department shall establish, by regulation, licensure procedures, required disclosures for pharmacy benefits managers (PBMs) and other rules as may be necessary for carrying out and
+A. In order to provide pharmacy benefits management or any of the services included under the definition of pharmacy benefits management in this state, a pharmacy benefits manager or any entity acting as one in a contractual or employment relationship for a covered entity shall first obtain a license from the Oklahoma Insurance Department, and the Department may charge a fee for such licensure.